How to Dehydrate Strawberries

 Equipment Spotlight: Dehydrators

-If you’re in the market for a dehydrator, we recommend buying one that has an adjustable temperature, which will allow you to dial in the drying temp to give you the best results for individual ingredients.
-The dehydrator we recommend (and use) most often is the COSORI Premium.
+If you’re in the market for a dehydrator, we recommend buying one with an adjustable temperature.
+This will allow you to dial in the drying temp to give you the best results for individual ingredients.
+The dehydrator we recommend (and use) most often is the COSORI dehydrator.
 You can also check out our best dehydrators post for a comparison of all the dehydrators we’ve used and would recommend.

 Strawberries before and after dehydrating